SOBotics/SharpExchange/README.md

 # StackExchange

-A .NET API for interacting with Stack Exchange.
+A library for interacting with Stack Exchange chat, and the API.
+Targeting .NET Standard 2.0.